crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking/professional-ethics-of-ethical-hackers.md

 #### Professionalism as grounded in industry standards

 Professional ethical hackers operate under strict ethical guidelines to ensure their actions remain legal, responsible, and beneficial to cybersecurity.
 Unlike malicious hackers, they adhere to formalized codes of conduct, often outlined by organizations such as the EC-Council (International Council of E-Commerce Consultants), Offensive Security, and (ISC)².
-These frameworks emphasize principles like authorization, confidentiality, and non-maleficence (avoiding harm).&#x20;
+These frameworks emphasize principles like authorization, confidentiality, and non-maleficence (avoiding harm).

 A Certified Ethical Hacker (EC-Council) is, “a skilled professional who understands and knows how to look for weaknesses and vulnerabilities in target systems and uses the same knowledge and tools as a malicious hacker, but in a lawful and legitimate manner to assess the security posture of the target system(s).”
 In contrast to a cracker, who is a malicious hacker, an ethical hacker “is someone who employs the same tools and techniques a criminal might use, with the customer’s full support and approval, to help secure a network or system” (Walker, 2017, p.
-29).&#x20;
+29).

 **Key Codes of Conduct for Information Security Professionals (Adapted from Thomas et al., 2018, pp. 5-6)**